-During the entire pre-load operation, the maximum compression measured on each coil shall never exceed -120 MPa
+• During the entire pre-load operation, the maximum compression measured on each coil should be less than -120 MPa and shall never exceed -135 MPa

 An example of the coil stress measured during the bladder operations of MQXFA06 is shown in Fig. 5.5.